vikasontech/blog/content/post/graceful-shutdown.md

 # Output

-The application is waiting to finish. after 60 seconds.
+The application is waiting to finish and after waiting for 60 seconds.
 I got the response like this -

 ```
 $ http :8080/test  --timeout 120